 In last week’s IRON Blog, we introduced Part 1 of our four part series that discusses the ESSENTIAL components that are NEEDED to Get Results in a Fat Loss Program.
-If you missed the first component, you’ll want to go back and read the post HERE.

 Yes, you do hear quite a bit about fat loss programs, and maybe you’re really tired of it.
 In fact, we are too!
 The reason they are so abundant is because obesity, body image issues, and health issues related to excess fat has become such a huge problem.
 But even more, the number of (pardon our french) B.S. fat loss programs out there is ASTOUNDING.
 Big promises with a lack of tools to actually get those results.
 We’re changing that, and in part by giving you the education you need to understand what is or is not a good program to embark on.

 This is arguably the most important factor in a fat loss program because it tends to have the greatest overall impact in the amount of fat lost.
 Of course, all four components are factors, but nutrition probably owns the largest real estate in the world of fat loss.

 Almost ironically, nutrition also happens to be the most difficult component for people to tackle.
 Food is a big part of our lives, not just as a necessity, but as part of how we interact socially.
 Think about how often food is involved in something that isn’t actually based on food: weddings, birthday parties, business meetings, time spent with friends, vacations, and the list goes on and on!
 None of these events are happening BECAUSE of the food, but food is a big deal in all of these occurrences.
 In addition, as we’ve evolved, we’ve learned how to make some really tasty stuff!
 Food is as accessible as it’s ever been (UberEATS anyone? just order whatever I want from my cell phone and have it delivered to me in 30 minutes?
 Talk about convenience!) and the options are other-worldly.
 You get the point.